Sunderland Town Hall

-Sunderland Town hall was a municipal building in the Fawcett Street in Sunderland, Tyne and Wear, England.
+Sunderland Town hall was a municipal building in Fawcett Street in Sunderland, Tyne and Wear, England.
 It was the headquarters of Sunderland Borough Council until November 1970.

 History

 After Sunderland became a municipal borough in 1835, civic leaders initially held their meetings in the Exchange Building on High Street East which had served as the local market hall as well as the courthouse since it was completed in 1814.
 Following the expansion of the borough council's responsibilities in the latter half of the 19th century, civic leaders decided to procure a purpose-built town hall.
 In 1874, a design competition was held based on a site in Mowbray Park.
 The design the committee most liked was that drawn up by Frank Caws, but his design was disqualified for exceeding the budgeted cost.
 A new design competition was held based on a site in Fawcett Street: this competition was judged by Alfred Waterhouse and won by the little known architect, Brightwen Binyon, who had worked in Waterhouse's office, leading to accusations of corruption.

 The foundation stone for the new building was laid by the mayor, Councillor Edwin Richardson, on 29 September 1887.
 It was designed by Brightwen Binyon in the Italianate style, was built by John and Thomas Tillman at a cost of around £50,000 and was officially opened by the mayor, Councillor Robert Shadforth, on 6 November 1890.